-MUSC 3710 Music Business and Law (2).
-Study of music licensing, intellectual property rights, contracts, and marketing of music.
-Prerequisite: MUSC 2610.
+MUSC 3710 Music Business and Law (3).
+Study of music licensing, intellectual property rights, infringement, contract construction and interpretation, royalty generation and distribution, and music publishing.
+Required of all Music-Commercial Music majors.
+Prerequisite: MUSC 2710.

 MUSC 4010 Internship (3).
-Onsite, hands-on experience in student's area of specialization, e.g., recording, sequencing, performing, and arranging.
-Interns must have completed at least ten hours of commercial music courses.
+Onsite, hands-on experience in student's area of specialization.
+To participate in an internship, student must have completed at least ten hours of Commercial Music courses and/or obtain permission of the Coordinator of Commercial Music, or Head of the Music Department.
+Student must be able to commit at least 15-20 hours per week for the internship.
 May be repeated for up to 12 hours of credit.
-Prerequisite: junior standing.
+Required of all Commercial Music majors.